 The Ivory Black was used by Anders Zorn as a very dark blue and the Cadmium Red and Yellow Ochre made up all three of the primary colors.
-With the addition of white, he was able to create a broad range of colors but retain a harmony across his paintings.
+With the addition of white, he was able to create a broad range of colors but retain harmony across his paintings.

-Oil Painting Tip 5: Upsize Your Paint Brush
+Tip 5: Upsize Your Paint Brush

-You can also use palette knives to put paint on the canvas without any blending which you would get from using a brush.
+You can also use palette knives to put paint on the canvas without any blending, which you would get from using a brush.

-There are some artists who have left paint brushes behind entirely in favor of palette knives.
+There are some artists who have left paintbrushes behind entirely in favor of palette knives.

 Richard Schmid skillfully uses the palette knife to create crisp strokes of color as shown by these flowers.
-You can read more about using the palette knife for painting here:
+You can read more about using the palette knife for painting here.

-Great painters have mastered a handful of techniques which they use over and over again in all their paintings.
+Great painters have mastered a handful of techniques that they use over and over again in all their paintings.
 Learning how to paint a highly specific scene will teach you exactly that, but nothing more.

-Oil Painting Tip 8: Incorporate Scraping
+Tip 8: Incorporate Scraping

 Pro Hart was a famous Australian painter who used scraping in many of his paintings, usually to depict the harsh and sketchy Australian environment.

-Oil Painting Tip 9: Careful with Blending
+Tip 9: Careful With Blending

 Blending is a common technique used in oil painting to create a refined and smoothed appearance.
 It is particularly useful for pushing objects back in perspective by softening the edges into the background (i.e. distant mountains which blend into the sky).